Psychiatry Education & Training

 Department of Psychiatry Fellowship Program

-All applicants must follow the application process through the Post-Graduate Medical Office (PGME) and they must meet SickKids application requirements as well.
+All applicants must follow the application process through the Post-Graduate Medical Office (PGME).
+They must also meet SickKids’ application requirements.

 Neurodevelopmental Child and Youth Psychiatry and Genetics – Clinical Research Fellowship Program